stolostron/rhacm-docs/security/create_scc_policy.md

 Your SCC policy is deleted.

-View a sample of a SCC policy, see _Security context constraint policy sample_ on the [Security context constraint policy](create_scc_policy.md) page.
+View a sample of an SCC policy, see _Security context constraint policy sample_ on the [Security context constraint policy](create_scc_policy.md) page.
 See [Kubernetes configuration policy controller](config_policy_ctrl.md) to learn about other configuration policies.
 See [Manage security policies](manage_policy_overview.md) to manage other policies.